phax/ddd/README.md

 Document Details Determinator - determine VESIDs from payload to use with https://github.com/phax/phive and https://github.com/phax/phive-rules

-This project helps to determine the VESID from the payload.
+This project helps to determine the VESID from arbitrary payloads.
 Currently only XML payloads are supported.

 # Concept

-A set of relevant fields for business document is defined.
-Per version 1.0 these are (enum `EDDDField`):
+A set of relevant fields for business documents is defined.
+Currently these are (enum `EDDDField`):
 * Customization ID
 * Process ID
-* Sender ID
-* Receiver ID
 * Business Document ID
+* Sender ID (comprised of scheme and value)
+* Receiver ID (comprised of scheme and value)
 * Sender Name
 * Receiver Name

-These fields are to be determined differently depending on a syntax (class `DDDSyntax`).
+These fields are to be determined differently depending on a specific syntax (class `DDDSyntax`).
 Each syntax is uniquely determined by the combination of the XML root element namespace URI and local name.

 DDD offers a mapping of the above mentioned fields on a set of predefined syntaxes (in alphabetical order):